 You should submit your application with:

 - Evidence of your formal qualifications, and for those applying on the basis of equivalence, examples of recent written work and previous study etc.

 - 2,000 words on Why You Want to Apply for the MA International Labour & Trade Union Studies at Ruskin College

 Students are responsible for the payment of their own tuition fees on this course and there will be an additional residence and catering charge for the residential workshops (approximately £150.00 per workshop).
 There are six workshops in year one, and three in year two.
 Some individual unions provide scholarships for study at Ruskin.

-The TUC also generously provides three scholarships per year of £1,000.00.
+The TUC also generously provides three scholarships per year to £1,000.00.
 The MA programme co-ordinator, Ian Manborde (07900 325379) is willing to assist MA applicants in seeking financial assistance from their trade unions and employers.

 Historically, the majority of all MA ILTUS students receive some form of financial assistance for MA study from their trade union and/or employer.

 How to Finance your Studies for the UK - based students There is a range of options available to help you finance your studies dependent on the level, of course, you are undertaking, your financial status and where you live in the UK.
 Students should make their application for financial assistance as soon as they receive their offer letter.
 Information on where to apply for funding will be included in the offer letter, along with the tuition fee amount and any course codes that you will need.
 Students will not be allowed to enrol unless they can provide evidence to show how their tuition fees and (if applicable) residential and catering fees will be paid.